web-virtua-aws-multi-account-modules/terraform-aws-eks/README.md

 | public_subnets | `list(object)` | `object` | no | Define the public subnets configuration to new network | `-` |
 | private_subnets | `list(object)` | `object` | no | Define the private subnets configuration to new network | `-` |

-* Examples of object populated by default in the eks_default_tags variable, if variable make_new_network set true
+* Examples of object populated by default in the public_subnets variable, if variable make_new_network set true
 ```hcl
 variable "public_subnets" {
   description = "Define the public subnets configuration to new network"